 Give yourself permission to scale

 “Product folks are often obsessed with scalability.
 We worry about serving our one-thousandth customer before we even have our first customer.
 This is the premature optimization trap.
 We also build enterprise software at my company.
 Our first MVP had none of the things you brought up.
-Why build extensive user roles when you’re running a pilot with an early adopter group who are more interested in realizing the unique value you bring, than wonder whether you can implement user roles or Single Sign-On?
+Why build extensive user roles when you’re running a pilot with an early adopter group who are more interested in realizing the unique value you bring than wondering whether you can implement user roles or Single Sign-On?
 Did you know that when the iPhone came out, it didn’t have cut-n-paste?
-Or Tesla’s second generation Model S didn’t have memory seats at launch?
+Or Tesla’s second-generation Model S didn’t have memory seats at launch?
 People still bought these products because of the UVP of what was there.
 They knew these other features would be added subsequently through software updates.”

-Mary waits for a response from Steve but he doesn’t answer.
+Mary waits for a response from Steve, but he doesn’t answer.
 So she continues…

 Before Steve can answer, Mary goes on…